St James' Church, Whitehaven: Interior

 Writing in 1967, the architectural historian Nikolaus Pevsner stated that this was "the finest Georgian church interior in the county", and the later authors of the Buildings of England series describe the interior as "serenely beautiful".
 It is entered from the west door by a sliding glass door leading into a vestibule in the base of the tower.
 This is etched with the national symbols of Sri Lanka.
 On each side of the vestibule are stairs rising to the galleries.
 In the body of the church are galleries on the north, west, and south sides, which are carried on Doric columns.
 Along the front of the galleries is a triglyph frieze, and rising from the galleries to the ceiling are Ionic columns.
 The ceiling is flat, and is decorated with plaster roundels containing depictions of the Annunciation and the Ascension, and with angels and cherubs in Rococo style.
 The apse contains a painting of the Transfiguration by Giulio Cesare Procaccini surrounded by a pedimented aedicule.
 The painting was given to the church by the 3rd Earl of Lonsdale, and is said to have come from the Escorial.
 Flanking this are four Ionic pilasters.

 The 18th-century timber pulpit is polygonal, and is decorated with fluted pilasters and arched panels.
 The font consists of a shallow bowl on a baluster, it is made from Florentine marble and is thought to date from the 17th century.
 Also in the church are paintings from the early 18th century by Mathias Read.
-There are stained glass windows by Shrigley and Hunt (1917 and 1924), William Wailes (1873), Abbott and Company (1930s and later), L.C.Evetts (1976), and Alex Haynes (1999).
+There are stained glass windows by Shrigley and Hunt (1917 and 1924), William Wailes (1873), Abbott and Company (1930s and later), Leonard Evetts (1976), and Alex Haynes (1999).
 The three manual pipe organ was built in 1909 by Norman and Beard, and completely restored in 2011 by Mander.
 There is a ring of twelve bells.
 The oldest of these were cast in 1586 and 1624 by Henry Oldfield I and George Oldfield I respectively.
 The others were all made by John Taylor and Company in 1872 (1), 1908 (4), 1978 (3), and 1998 (2).